 With our behaviors increasingly directed in healthy, adaptive ways, the brain's connectivity naturally supports the development of the childhood emotional mind.
-Goals of childhood include emotional attachment to family, ability to self-regulate affect (emotions), and an expanding range of emotions on which the child can calmly reflect.
+Goals of childhood include emotional attachment to family, the ability to self-regulate affect (emotions), and an expanding range of emotions on which the child can calmly reflect.
 The key is to provide humanizing (humane, decent) reasons for the expression of emotions.
 The child learns that warm, caring emotions make sense in a world of disparate people.

-Parenting goals include providing a safe relationship in which the child can experience and express a full range of emotions, "positive" and "negative."
-The parent can help the child learn how to associate different emotions with different physiological (feelings) and behavioral patterns.
+Parenting goals include providing a safe relationship in which the child can experience and express a full range of emotions, both "positive" and "negative."
+The parent can help the child learn how to associate different emotions with different physiological (feeling) and behavioral patterns.
 Parents can help the child learn that emotions need not be feared and that the child's most intensely felt emotions will not kill the parents.
 They help the child learn how to understand the meaning of their emotions in connection with the child's relationship to the human and nonhuman environment.

-Parenters can provide the same safe relationship to adults experiencing overwhelming emotions. cxviii As a person learns to experience their own emotions with equanimity, they can also learn how to express more healthy emotions toward others.
-A family is the beginning but not the limit of emotional bonding, except for a stuck childish emotional mind in an adult.
+Parenters can provide the same safe relationship to adults experiencing overwhelming emotions.
+CXXX As the immature adult learns to experience their own emotions with equanimity, they can also learn how to express more healthy emotions toward others.
+A family is the beginning but not the limit of emotional bonding, except for an adult who is stuck in their childish emotional mind.

-It is much more likely that we will love, if we are not fearful that the emotions of a broken heart will destroy us.
+It is much more likely that we will love if we are not fearful that the emotions of a broken heart will destroy us.
 The more tolerable, and perhaps deeply meaningful, that our painful emotions become, the more willing we are to share our most pleasant emotions with others, even others who might reject, mock, or be mystified by love.
-Still, it is good to remember that "love" does not always conquer all.^{cxix}
+Still, it is good to remember that "love" does not always conquer all.^{cxxxi}